 Since Care.com has a wider focus than pet-specific sites, its sitter profiles will also let you know if they’re willing to assist with other tasks, like grocery shopping, laundry, and light cleaning.

 PetsHotel Pet Boarding is owned and operated by PetSmart and has locations all over the country.
 This is a great option for leaving your pet behind in your hometown or if you are hunting for a dog boarding and sitting option while you are out of town.

 The service offers various packages for your dog or cat with add ons such as all-day play with other pups, a bath before your dog returns, and his or her own pet suite.
 There’s 24/7 on-site staffing and a veterinarian on call, so you can feel confident that your pooch is being well taken care of.

-Daily rates for PetsHotel Pet Boarding vary by location, but they do offer discounts for students, seniors, and those in the military.
+Daily rates for PetsHotel Pet Boarding vary by location, but they do offer discounts for students, seniors, first responders, and those in the military.
 Your first night is free so you can always test their services out before you go away for a vacation.
 Some locations even offer training services you can add on while your pet is away.

 Your pup will likely feel more pampered than you after you return.